 Chair Rogers called for a motion to hear any of the appeals.
 No motion was made; therefore, the Commissioner's decision was upheld.

 Meeting Adjourned at 10:57 am.

-Approved by the Board of Regents on

-Date

-Clayton T. Christian Commissioner of Higher Education and Secretary to the Board of Regents
+Approved by the Board of Regents on Date Date Clayton T. Christian Commissioner of Higher Education Brianne Rogers Chair, Board of Regents and Secretary to the Board of Regents Onail, Board of Regents